El Loco (roller coaster): History

 In 2011, S&S Worldwide set about building two El Loco roller coasters.
 The first was Timber Drop at Fraispertuis City which opened on July 2, 2011.
 Following the trend from the previous versions, this ride had an increased drop angle of 1° (making the drop 113°) to claim the world record.
 This record was short-lived with Takabisha at Fuji-Q Highland claiming the record just two weeks later.
 Also in 2011, Warner Bros.
 Movie World collaborated directly with S&S Worldwide to develop an El Loco roller coaster that was unlike the previous models of Mumbo Jumbo, Steel Hawg and Timber Drop.
 The park wanted the same style of ride, but with increased capacity.
 S&S Worldwide came up with a new train design which features four across seating in two rows, totalling eight riders per train.
 This gives the ride double the capacity of the previous El Locos.
 The trains are articulated in such a way that the first row of four riders moves independently from the second row.
 Each seat features a pair of stereo speakers in the head rest which are capable of playing multiple tracks for up to 9 minutes on a single charge.
 Riders are harnessed in to the ride through the use of lap bars and seat belts.
 This design was showcased by the company at the 2011 IAAPA Attractions Expo.
 The ride also features a drop angle of 120.5° – the third steepest in the world.
 Green Lantern Coaster officially opened on December 23, 2011.

 In 2013, a new El Loco was opened at Happy Valley, Tianjin named Crazy Bird, featuring a 120° drop.

 Circus Circus Las Vegas opened the first indoor El Loco on a custom track layout to fit an existing space in February 2014.
 It is the second indoor installation at the Adventuredome.

-In March 2014, an El Loco named Twist Coaster Robin was opened in Yomiuriland in Japan.
+In March 2014, Sansei Technologies, S&S's parent company, constructed Twist Coaster Robin at Yomiuriland, a roller coaster based on S&S's El Loco model.
 The ride featured a layout that differed from the previous models, although the elements were similar.
-The coaster closed in the same month it opened, and it remained closed until it was demolished in March 2016.
+The coaster closed the same day it opened following an incident, and it remained closed until it was demolished in March 2016.

 Locations

-As of February 2014, there are five El Locos operating around the world.
+As of February 2014, there are six El Locos operating around the world.